imbal/vex/README.md

 There are no single letter flags like, `-x`.
 Tab completion works, and vex opts for a new command over a flag to change behaviour.

-## Debugging

-If `vex` crashes with a known exception, it will not print the stack trace by default.
-Additionally, after a crash, `vex` will try to roll back any unfinished changes.
-Use `vex debug <command>` to always print the stack trace, but this will leave the repo in a broken state, so use `vex debug:rollback` to rollback manually.

-Note: some things just break horribly, and a `rollback` isn't enough.
-Use `vex fake <command>` to not break things and see what would be changed (for some commands, they rely on changes being written and so `fake` gives weird results, sorry).

 ## Workflows